Some Girls: Background

 By 1976, the Rolling Stones' popularity was in decline as the charts were dominated by disco and newer bands such as Aerosmith and Kiss.
 In the UK, the punk rock movement was a rising force and made most artists connected with the 1960s era seem obsolete.
 The group had also failed to produce a critically acclaimed album since 1972's Exile on Main St.

 On 7 February 1977, the Stones were scheduled to play El Mocambo in Toronto, Ontario; however, Keith Richards and his partner Anita Pallenberg were arrested for possession of heroin and suspected of drug trafficking.
 With the help of Jimmy Carter, who obtained visas, the pair was permitted to leave Canada so that Richards could undergo detoxification in the United States.
 During this time, Richards obtained a conditional visa for France and met the rest of the Stones in Paris to begin work on what became Some Girls.
 Facing the possibility of Richards receiving a seven-year sentence in Canada, Jagger and Richards both believed that the Stones might be forced to disband and that Some Girls could be the last album.
 During Richards' trial, the courtroom was filled with Stones fans and it became clear to reporters present that he would not be "sent to jail."
 Overseeing the trial, Judge Lloyd Graburn stated that while "heroin addicts should go to prison if they commit theft to support their habit, or make no effort to kick the habit...Richards was different.
 He made so much money as a rock star, he didn't need to steal, and his effort to remove himself from the drug culture was an example to others."
-Graburn issued Richards a one-year probation and ordered that he play a benefit concert at the Canadian National Institute for the Blind within six months; Graburn chose this sentencing option after speaking with a blind fan whom Richards had befriended years earlier and ensured her safe passage to and from concerts.
+Graburn issued Richards a one-year probation and ordered that he play a benefit concert for the Canadian National Institute for the Blind within six months; Graburn chose this sentencing option after speaking with a blind fan whom Richards had befriended years earlier and ensured her safe passage to and from concerts.
 Tickets were provided for free to the blind and other tickets were made available for sighted fans at regular price.

 Later in February 1977, the Stones renewed their contract with Atlantic Records for US distribution, and out of patriotic feelings originating from this being the year of Queen Elizabeth II's Silver Jubilee, signed with EMI for distribution to the rest of the world.